 No dispensary can open within 1000 feet of any preschool, elementary school or child care center, to mention but one obstacle.
 The client applied to a few real estate locations before landing in Andersonville.

 What sets this dispensary apart from all others in the city is its display of various plants, typically forbidden.
 They worked with the architects and general contractor Vero Design + Build LLC to devise a plan that would comply with state and county regulations while maintaining clean design and desirable retail services for patients.
-Dispensary 33’s knowledgeable employees have the opportunity to educate patients on all aspects of each plant, displayed in an award-winning wooden bowl which can be sealed.
+Dispensary 33’s knowledgeable employees have the opportunity to educate patients on all aspects of each plant, displayed in an award-winning wooden bowl that can be sealed.